Stations of the Elevated: Subject

 This was the first film to document the graffiti movement in New York City, but it is not a documentary in the ordinary sense.
 There is no narrator and very little dialogue.
 Instead, subway cars covered with graffiti are followed as they move along the rails to a jazz soundtrack by Charles Mingus with Aretha Franklin.
 According to Leigh Silver, "...
 Kirchheimer captures the urban jungle in all of its untamed glory; shooting from behind branches and between scaffolding, Kirchheimer awaits the lumbering subway trains as they snake across tracks."

 At one point in the film, a group of boys are watching the trains whiz by and one boy says: "That one was all right.
 Wasn’t nothing special.
 The idea was good".

 According to Kevin Jagernauth writing for Indiewire, the graffiti artists featured are "Lee, The Fabulous 5, Shadow, Daze, Kase, Butch, Blade, Slave, 12 T2B, Ree, and Pusher".

 Kirchheimer, in his documentary film, also asks visually: How does this artwork that was deemed illegal coexist in a city with advertising that is deemed legal [and] that is possibly more offensive?"
 He does this by contrasting graffiti covered subway cars with billboards covered with images of products being advertised.

-Critical reception
+Reception and legacy

 Rotten Tomatoes has three reviews all favorable but not enough to score the film.

 Daniel Walber said that viewing the film made him feel as though it was made by an extraterrestrial and it did so because "it presents the trains as the real New Yorkers".
 Writing for Complex, Leigh Silver explains "...
 Stations of the Elevated has lasting power, a certain timelessness that speaks to the soul of New York."

+The documentary was restored for a 2014 re-release and was shown at the Brooklyn Academy of Music with a live performance of the soundtrack from the Mingus Dynasty.